Sea smoke, the result of extremely cold air blowing over warmer water, rises from Lake Michigan in Chicago.

-Above the Arctic hovers a counter-clockwise spinning mass of cold air that grows and shrinks with the changing seasons—the polar vortex.
+High in the atmosphere above the Arctic hovers a counter-clockwise spinning mass of cold air that grows and shrinks with the changing seasons—the Arctic polar vortex.

-When this vortex dips toward the equator, it brings with it blasts of freezing air.
+When the boundary of this vortex expands, splits in two, or dips toward the equator, it brings with it blasts of freezing air.

 In extreme cold, frostbite can attack exposed skin in minutes, and prolonged exposure leads to hypothermia.
-At least 21 people died as a result of a 2019 polar vortex outbreak.
+At least 21 people died as a result of a 2019 polar vortex outbreak and the vortex also helped push deadly cold weather into Texas in 2021.

 The vortex is constantly spinning in a counter-clockwise direction around the North Pole.
+Its counterpart in the southern hemisphere is the Antarctic polar vortex.
 During the summer months in the Northern Hemisphere, the edge of the vortex sits at a higher latitude, and in winter months, it edges south.

 Jet streams are propelled forward by temperature differences and the Earth's rotation.
 Wider temperature differences create faster-moving winds.